AdefemiAdeyanju/Email-Classification/README.md

 - Trained a Random Forest, Gradient Boosting and MultinomialNB Classifier.

 ## Evaluation Metrics
-- Evaluated models using Accurazy Score, Confusion Matrix and Precision Score.
+- Evaluated models using Accuracy Score, Precision Score, and Classification report.

 ## Acknowledgments
 - Used the `scikit-learn` library for machine learning models.